destroflyer/maniascript/docs/advanced/script_viewer.md

 ## Tuning
 ManiaScripts offers a tuning tool to check what parts slow down your script the most (works in both server and client scripts).

+Note:
-Note for plugin developers: This will not work for ManiaLinks injected directly to a `CGameUILayer`.
-It will only work if you can read the contents of the script in the script viewer.
+- It will only work if you can read the contents of the script in the script viewer
+- It will not work for ManiaLinks injected directly to a `CGameUILayer`

 How to do it:

 1. Add `tuningstart();` and `tuningend();` to your code
 2. Start your script
 3. Let the script run for some time (at least 15s) to gather a fair amount of data.
-If your tuning only occur on some event, or once in a while, be sure to meet the conditions multiple times (the more the better)
+If your tuning only occurs on some event, or once in a while, be sure to meet these conditions multiple times (the more the better)
-4. Open the "Script Debugger" (with `Ctrl` + `G` twice)
+4. Open the script viewer
-5. Select the script you are tuning in the "Instances" list
+5. Click on the script you are tuning in the "Instances" list
-6. The full tuning log has the been copied to your clipboard!
+6. The full tuning log has now been copied to your clipboard!
-7. You can then paste it in your preferred text editor to see the results.
+7. You can paste it in your preferred text editor to see the results

-Troubleshooting
-- Is the script content viewable in the script viewer?
-(Required)
-- Are `tuningstart();` and `tuningend();` in the main function?
-(This might be required) (TODO: Check)

 Example result: